Immunization FAQ

 West Virginia Rules permits pharmacists to administer all CDC/Advisory Committee on Immunization Practices (ACIP) recommended vaccines with a physician prescription, parental consent and after ensuring no vaccine contraindications, to individuals ages eleven through seventeen per 30-5-7(e) and per Emergency Rule

-- What about during the federal COVID-19 State of Emergency that is in effect through January 11, 2023 (however Federal authorities indicate it will be extended to April 2023), can I give vaccines to younger individuals?
+- Now that the federal COVID-19 State of Emergency has ended, can I give vaccines to younger individuals?

 - What does “personal supervision” mean regarding a pharmacy intern giving a vaccine?